Investigate the Relation Between the Diagonal, Area, and Perimeter of a Square.

 More About Measuring Angles.

-Try to score as many points as you can.
+Try to score as many points as you can in this activity.

 Here is a rough map of a neighborhood.